zihaojoe/JobpostDetection/README.md

 cd model/config/
 vi s3.env
 ```
 * Set `MY_BUCKET` to the name of the bucket you want to connect.
-You can also add path to the bucket.
+You can also add path to the bucket name where you want to save your data, such as `bucketname/path/data.csv`.
 Defaults to `nw-joe-s3/data/`.
 * Set `AWS_ACCESS_KEY_ID` to the access ID of your AWS.
 * Set `AWS_SECRET_ACCESS_KEY` to the secret access ID of your AWS.
 * Set `AWS_DEFAULT_REGION` to the default region of your AWS.
 Defaults to `us-east-2`.